felix-berlin/matomo-backup-restore/README.md

 ## What do you need

 - **NO root access.
 Yeh!**
-- Access to SSH or SFTP
+- Terminal access
 - The tar extension

 ## How to use this script

 - After Cloning or downloading the repository you'll have to change the variable values in the matomo_backup.sh file.
-All values which need to be customized are marked with TODO in the script's comments.
+All values which need to be customized are marked with TODO in the script's comments
 - You also have to customized the database credentials in the config.cnf file.
 You can find your matomo credentials under /config/config.ini.php
 - For security reasons I recommend to keep the repository files and backup files outside the public folder.
-The public folder is usually /var/www/matomo.
+The public folder is usually /var/www

 ### Argument(s)